haaris272k/Cryptonia/README.md

 # Cryptonia
- # An encryption-decryption desktop app based on the principle of symmetric cryptography.
+ # A desktop app that helps in encrypting/decrypting data based on the principle of symmetric cryptography.